Jethet/wiki-hh/JavaScript/constletvar.md

-# Differences between var, let and const
+# Var, let and const

 **Scope**
 A function scoped variable is available anywhere inside of the function it is declared in.
 Block scope means that a variable